 From December 2020 - Evaluation and forward planning

-By joining forces with others in the Taskforce, we look to drive forward change in the capital that can support our goal of closing the child obesity 'deprivation gap' we see in our communities and beyond.
+By joining forces with others in the Taskforce, we look to drive forward change in the capital that can support our goal of closing the child obesity 'inequality gap' we see in our communities and beyond.

 02 May, 2019